Small country, big adventure! Explore the North and South Island on our ultimate walking holiday in New Zealand

 We have a full day’s walking in the beautiful surrounding alpine countryside of the Nelson Lakes National Park near Mt Robert and Lake Rotoiti.
 There are a couple of walk options today, which are of different grades and weather dependent.
 Your leader will select the most suitable for the local conditions and the overall ability of the group.
 This unspoilt area is rarely visited by tour groups, making it a very special experience.

-Accommodation in Christchurch
+Chateau in the Park Christchurch

 We leave Nelson Lakes National Park and travel across the ‘great divide’ mountainous spine of the South Island.
 We stop, en route, at the resort of Hanmer Springs, where we have the opportunity to bathe in the natural hot spring pools.
 We finally reach Christchurch where we stay for two nights.
 It is the second largest city in New Zealand, known as the Garden City.
 Founded in 1850 as a model church settlement, the founders envisaged recreating an English town – echoed in the Gothic architecture of its early buildings and the hundreds of acres of parkland surrounding the city.
 We explore the city on an orientation walk where we visit the Botanic Gardens, the Cardboard Cathedral, the Bridge of Remembrance and Hagley Park.